syseleven/grav-docs-metakube/pages/03.Tutorials/13.create-a-load-balancer/default.en.md

 [The Kubernetes manifest](#the-kubernetes-manifest)
 [Configure the Load Balancer in SysEleven Stack](#configure-the-load-balancer-in-syseleven-stack)

-## The Kubernetes manifest
+## The Kubernetes Manifest

-Kubernetes has a Load Balancer type as [Service](https://kubernetes.io/docs/concepts/services-networking/service/) resource with which you can create a managed Load Balancer in SysEleven Stack for every service.
+Kubernetes defines [Service](https://kubernetes.io/docs/concepts/services-networking/service/) resource type "LoadBalancer" that you can use to create a managed load balancer in SysEleven Stack for every service.
-To create a kubernetes managed Load Balancer, use a manifest like the following:
+To create a Kubernetes managed load balancer, use a manifest like the following:

 ```yaml
 kind: Service